Photo credit Jürgen Lison

 I file away information about things people are going through or working on and then periodically ask them how it’s going.

-I wrote random love notes to people I care about.
+I write random love notes to people I care about.
 (Sometimes just as a super gushy Facebook comment.)

 I could go on, but the confetti isn’t melting as fast as I expected.
 It’s up to my knees and I’m afraid it will get into the bed.
 We can’t let that happen.
 What would I fling if that were banned?